 Business and Partner Roles

-Registered Apprenticeship is a proven approach for preparing workers for jobs while meeting the needs of business for a highly-skilled workforce.
-It is an employer-driven, “learn while you earn” model that combines on-the-job training, provided by the employer that hires the apprentice, with job-related instruction in curricula tied to the attainment of national skills standards.
+Apprenticeship is a proven approach for preparing workers for jobs while meeting the needs of business for a highly-skilled workforce.
+It is an employer-driven, “learn-while-you-earn” model that combines on-the-job training, provided by the employer that hires the apprentice, with job-related instruction in curricula tied to the attainment of national skills standards.
 The model also involves progressive increases in an apprentice’s skills and wages.

 Apprenticeship is a flexible training strategy that can be customized to meet the needs of any business.
 Apprentices can be new hires, or businesses can select current employees who need skill upgrades to join the apprenticeship program.